MartinPdeS/PyMieSim/docs/source/Theory.rst

 .. note::

   There are two main coupling mechanisms, **coherent coupling** and non-coherent coupling.
-  For instance, photodiode collect light via an **non-coherent mechanism**, on the other part fiber optic LP mode collect light in a coherent way and as such they usually collect a lot less light but they add additional information on the sample studied.
+  For instance, photodiode collect light via a **non-coherent mechanism**.
+On the other part, fiber optic LP mode collects light in a coherent way and as such they usually collect a lot less light but they add additional information on the sample studied.